 Raymond H. Bayer, Jr. serves as Executive Director, Chief Executive Officer, and Assistant Secretary of the Authority.
 Reporting directly to the Authority's Board of Directors, he is responsible for all of the Authority's operations and oversees each of its business units.
 Mr. Bayer joined the Authority in 1985.
 Prior to becoming the Executive Director in 2006, he oversaw various business units including Loan Servicing, Loan Origination, and Business Development.
 He holds a Bachelor of Science degree in Business Administration from the University of Missouri-St. Louis, a Master of Business Administration degree from Webster University, and a Master of Arts in Finance degree from Webster University.
-Mr. Bayer serves on the Advisory Board of Webster University's School of Business and Technology.
+Mr. Bayer serves on the Board of the Education Finance Council and the Advisory Board of Webster University's School of Business and Technology.